 The Appellants appeal from the whole of the Judgment.
 It is alleged in the amended appeal that Justice Wigney: erred in his findings as to the credit of the Appellants; erred in making adverse findings against the Appellants as to collusion and fraud; proceeded on fundamental misapprehensions of fact; failed to provide procedural fairness to the Appellants; failed to engage with the Appellants’ “case theory” (that they were deceived by Mr McCormick and ignorant as to his “fraud”); and that the trial miscarried.

 Trilogy contested the appeal and also lodged a notice of contention on 12 July 2016, alleging if (contrary to the judge’s findings) Mr Sullivan did not know of the advances being made to AGA above the approved limit in the period April to August 2006, he failed to exercise reasonable care and diligence in failing to take steps to ascertain the position and to address it.

 Following an application made by Trilogy, the Appellants have been ordered to pay security for Trilogy’s costs of the appeal.
-The Appellants have since paid $144,000 into Court as security for Trilogy’s costs.
+Messrs Sullivan, Swan and Donaldson have since lodged $144,000 with the Court as security towards Trilogy’s costs.